In 2023, our pass rate was 50% for the FCICE oral exam, compared with the 23%

 Your tuition for the Court Interpreting Master Class includes instructor time and a curated, detailed lesson plan.

-The state oral exam is ultimately a test not of vocabulary or particular topics, but of skill.
+The state oral and FCICE exams are ultimately a test not of vocabulary or particular topics, but of skill.
 To that end, your course has been created to be a skills-building journey, with particular emphasis on technique, vocabulary, and holistic mindset.

 Not every exercise will resemble the test, but that is purposeful–many students fail because they do not realize that studying for the exam is like studying for a marathon.